This is it…

-Similarly, if you put warm or hot food into the fridge it will also have to work harder to return to temperature.
-Plus warm or hot food placed into a fridge may damage the fridge.
+Similarly, if you put warm or hot food into the fridge, you will also have to work harder to return to temperature.
+Plus, warm or hot food placed into a fridge will cause damage over time.

 So save yourself the headache of a potential repair bill plus the added electricity expense and just don’t do it.

 The light produced by an incandescent light bulb uses only 10% to 15% of the energy used to power it.
 The rest of the energy goes into creating heat, which you will know if you have ever been near one.